 - Preventing Regressions: Ensuring resolved issues don’t resurface.

 Modern bug tracking systems, like Jira, integrate seamlessly with development tools, enabling advanced features such as automated notifications, customizable workflows, and root cause analysis.
+Jira offers a wide range of tools and customization options to fit different project needs.
 By keeping all issues centralized in a backlog, you can prioritize them effectively, balance new development with bug fixes, and align with broader project objectives.

 Advantages of Bug Tracking Software